LoopKit/loopdocs/docs/gh-actions/build-dev-browser.md

 When updating from&nbsp;_<span translate="no">Loop</span>_&nbsp;3.2.3 to `dev`, you will need to take some extra steps.

-We recommend people leave their default branch as `main` if they are building `dev` because they are impatient for version 3.4.0 to be released.
-If version 3.4.0 gets released before these docs are updated to reflect that - wait for the update of docs.
+**We recommend most users leave their default branch as `main`.**

-* This is the safest choice but it does mean that each action below requires you to select the `dev` branch in the drop-down menu
+* This is the safest choice if you are choosing to build `dev` now because you want the bug fixes and features that are found in `dev`
-* When version 3.4.0 is released, you will be ready to just update your `main` branch and return to using released code
+* When version 3.4.0 is released, most users should return to the `main` branch
+    * At that time, simply update your `main` branch and return to using released code
+* Each action below requires you to select the `dev` branch in the drop-down menu

 Here is a summary of the extra steps; each step has an associated link.
 This assumes you have already updated your `fork` and are at the correct branch.